jozefg/drafts/dep-types-part-2.markdown

 title: Introduction to Dependent Types: Off, Off to Agda Land
 ---

+*First, an apology.
+Sorry this has take so long to push out.
+I've just started my first semester at Carnegie Mellon.
+I fully intend to keep blogging, but it's taken a little while to get my feet under me.
+Happy readings :)*

 In this second post of my "intro to dependent types" series we're going on a whirlwind tour of Agda.
 Specifically we're going to look at translating our faux-Haskell from the last post into honest to